featheredtoast/satisfactory-monitoring/README.md

 - [frmcompanion](http://localhost:9000/metrics): A webapp that converts JSON data from FRM into Prometheus metrics at `localhost:9000/metrics`.
 - [prometheus](http://localhost:9090): Ingest metrics from the remote monitoring companion.
 Generates alert metrics for interesting anomalies.
 - [alertmanager](http://localhost:9093): Forwards critical alerts to notification components.
-- alertmanager-discord: Sends critical alerts to Discord.
 - frmcache: a caching server that pushes json metrics to a running postgres container
 - postgres - the database server that frm cache pushes to, and acts as an additional data source for grafana.
 - fakeserver: Test server for fake metrics used for testing.
 Maps to host port 8082 to avoid port conflicts if FRM is running on localhost.
+For testing, runs with `--profile debug`.
   - [getFactory](http://localhost:8082/getFactory)
   - [getPower](http://localhost:8082/getPower)
   - [getProdStats](http://localhost:8082/getProdStats)